Ibanez AR History

 The History of Ibanez AR (The ARTIST SERIES)

-So far, I’ve written articles featuring Aria Pro II and Yamaha’s original models, but there are still many other brands and models that simply cannot be overlooked.
+I’ve previously written articles featuring Aria Pro II and Yamaha’s original models, but there are still many other brands and models that simply cannot be overlooked.

-From this brand, the legendary original model that debuted in the 1970s, gained a fervent following overseas, and then made a triumphant return to Japan as a “re-import”—that is the Artist Series “AR”!
+From this brand came the legendary original model that debuted in the 1970s: the Artist Series “AR.”
+After gaining a fervent following overseas, it made a triumphant return to Japan as a “re-import”!

-From here, we’ll delve into the history behind the AR’s creation and its specifications!
+From here, we’ll take a deep dive into the history behind the AR’s creation and its specifications!

 Ibanez, with over 100 years of history